-From the architect.
-The Educational Center “Gateway to the World”, a project located in Wilhelmsburg, a city quarter of Hamburg, is the result of a two stage competition.
+Text description provided by the architects.
+The Educational Center "Gateway to the World", a project located in Wilhelmsburg, a city quarter of Hamburg, is the result of a two stage competition.
 The project plays a key role in the IBA Hamburg 2013.

 The entire scope of the new buildings amounts to approximately 22.000 m² gross floor area and 99.000 m³ of built volume, which, with the exception of the recess hall and the central energy spaces, have all been built to fulfill passive house building standards.